immerfroehlich/audio-juicer/README.md

 Extract the content of build/distributions/JavaJuicer.zip to where you want the compiled application to be and run ./JavaJuicer in the bin directory.

+BE WARNED: Currently the tool has a few fixed configurations for the paths.
+Currently all ripped audio will be saved in ~/Musik/Archiv

 Features